interplanetary-robot/Verilog.jl/README.md

 Coming Soon:
 * better documentation!
 * more unit tests!
-* multiple output wires
 * support for sequential logic as well as combinatorial logic
-* compiling verilog files into c library using Verilator
+* support for input and output labeling
+* support for muxes, wire arrays, and simple conditionals
 * tools for automatic verification
 * automatically convert println() to nonsynthesizable "display"